• Home

 • |

-• What happens to your Internet data when you die?
+• What happens to your digital assets when you die?

 With a little advance planning you can ensure that your digital legacy is preserved to pass on to your loved ones.
 In our busy lives it’s easy to put this off.
 Fortunately, planning for your demise does not bring it any closer.